**Important Program Information**

 - The Evaluation Committee has the ability to award partial funding to applicants if the applicant is willing to accept the reduced award.

-Please see the Charge Ahead Colorado Resources Page for Examples of Successful Applications, Cooperative Purchasing Opportunities, Purchase Order Terms and Conditions, Final Grant Documentation and Reporting Templates, and other EV and EVSE Resources.
+Please see the Charge Ahead Colorado Resources Page for Examples of Successful Applications, Cooperative Purchasing Opportunities, Purchase Order Terms and Conditions, Final Grant Documentation and Reporting Templates, and other EV and Charging Station Resources.

 The RAQC and CEO created this funding opportunity with the intent of reducing harmful air pollutants and encouraging the diversification of the State of Colorado’s transportation fuels mix.
 Please find a complete list of the grant’s long term goals in the application.